danielm94/quality-of-life-interface-tools-ab/README.md

+If you like what I do please consider supporting me on [Ko-fi](https://ko-fi.com/danielm94).

 # Compatibility Patch for Ante Bellum

 **DO NOT USE THIS MOD AND "Quality of Life Interface Tools" AT THE SAME TIME.**